Instant Pot Pulled Pork

 For the Pork:

-- 3 pound pork shoulder or pork loin, cut into 3-4 equal size chunks
+- 3 pounds pork shoulder (preferred) or pork loin, cut into 3-4 equal size chunks

 - 1 cup chicken or beef broth